owncloud/ocis/README.md

 ownCloud Infinite Scale (oCIS) is the new file sync & share platform that will be the foundation of your data management platform.

-**Inifinite Scale is currently in code freeze for general availability of version 2.0.
+**Infinite Scale is currently in code freeze for general availability of version 2.0.
 Feature completeness was reached and the community is concentrating on bug fixes and performance improvements.**

 Make sure to download the [latest release candidate build](https://download.owncloud.com/ocis/ocis/testing/) today!